btlghrants/kanban-homework/README.md

 1. From the project root, run:
     ```
-    deployables/up_k3d.sh
+    deployables/k3d_up.sh
     ```

-1. See the running app by navigating a browser to: `TBD`
+1. See the running app by navigating a browser to: `http://localhost:8000` (or whatever the `k3d_up.sh` script dropped in the terminal!)

 1. Cleanup the k3d cluster with:
     ```
-    deployables/down_k3d.sh
+    deployables/k3d_down.sh
     ```

 &nbsp;